 What is a favorite part of your job?

 “I always love spending time with children.
 The smiles on the children’s faces make my day.
 Also, the opportunity to meet new people, to guide and share my culture and beliefs with all my volunteers.”

 What is best about a week or two of volunteer travel in Nepal?

 “To truly help the community.
 Volunteers do make a real difference in the lives of the children we work with.
-For example, one of our volunteers was able to identify a child with some learning difficulties in St. Joseph’s School pre-kindergarten class.
-The little boy was all by himself, lonely, and crying most of the time.
+For example, one of our volunteers identified a child with some learning difficulties in St. Joseph’s School pre-kindergarten class.
+The little boy was alone and crying most of the time.
 Some extra attention and affection from a volunteer helped him gain confidence and start to mingle with other children.
 He even started to smile.
 Also, we were able to help the teachers and advise them on how best to work with him in the future.
 I believe the more help he gets from his teachers and volunteers, the better he’ll become.
 This extends to all we work with – children and adults.
 The one-on-one intervention truly changes lives.

-So volunteers who join me on the Nepal Service Program are actually helping children to become successful in life.
-Their struggles are many, and we can’t underestimate how much good one person can do. t’s also a great opportunity for the volunteers to live in the heart of Kathmandu and learn the local culture and customs from the people.
-It’s different from being a tourist, you get to learn so much by mingling with the local people and by serving them.”
+So volunteers who join me on the Nepal Service Program are helping children to become successful in life.
+Their struggles are many, and we can’t underestimate how much good one person can do.
+It’s also a great opportunity for the volunteers to live in the heart of Kathmandu and learn the local culture and customs from the people.
+It’s different from being a tourist; you learn so much by mingling with the local people and serving them.”